JeevanMKJ/professinal_readme_generator/README.md

 To install this application use the “git clone []” repository to the local machine.
 Further needed are also: “VS Code” , “node.js”

 ## Usage
 To use this application: open the folder in “VS Code” and open the “index.js” file.
 Open the “integrated terminal” for “index.js” and input the “node index.js” in the command line.
 Answer the questions in the command line.
 When all the questions have been completed the README should either be generated or updated.
+[Walkthrough video of application](./assets/professional_readme_generator_video.mov)

 ## License
 This project is covered under the MIT license.